PrefectHQ/prefect/docs/guides/logs.md

 - `flow_run_name`
 - `flow_name`

-You can specify custom formatting by setting an environment variable or by modifying the formatter in a `logging.yml` file as described earlier.
+Specify custom formatting by setting an environment variable or by modifying the formatter in a `logging.yml` file as described earlier.
 For example, to change the formatting for the flow runs formatter:

 <div class='terminal'>
 ```bash